edoardob90/vimrc/README.md

 # vimrc

+#### 31/08/2017

+MAJOR CHANGE: I switched from NeoBundle to [vim-plug](https://github.com/junegunn/vim-plug) which seems more actively developed.

 Organize my vim life.

 The aim is to have a "nice" vim experience that is portable from desktop/laptop to servers.